cbuesch/IQWiGvsESMO/README.md

 # IQWiGvsESMO
-Further information (R-Code, ADEMP structur of simulations) of Paper "A comprehensive comparison of additional benefit assessment methods applied by IQWiG and ESMO for time-to-event endpoints after significant phase III trials – A simulation study".
+Further information (R-Code, ADEMP structure of simulations) of Paper "A comprehensive comparison of additional benefit assessment methods applied by IQWiG and ESMO for time-to-event endpoints after significant phase III trials – A simulation study".
 In this github repository the paper and associated appendix including the ADEMP structure of our simulations can be found.
 Furthermore, the folder "FiguresAndTable" include all Figures and Tables of our paper as well as some plots illustrating further results of our simulations.
 And last but not least, the R-Code of our simulations are shared in the folder "RPrograms".
 Please read the R-Code instruction below before performing it!

 ## R-Code: